runiac/website/docs/containers.md

 ### Persisting Local Terraform State

 To ensure consecutive runiac deploys persist terraform state stored locally, runiac will volume map the `/runiac` directory of the container.

+### Entrypoint

+To allow for configuration of the container on start up and shutdown runiac requires an entrypoint.sh to be present.
+The runiac container will execute this script as the docker `Entrypoint`.

+Example use cases for this can include retreiving centralized configurtion or secrets to be used in the runiac deploy.